-Some transactions are excluded from the definition of "limited partnership rollup transaction" under Section 14(h)(5) of the Exchange Act and Item 901 of Regulation S-K. Such excluded transactions include a transaction only involving a limited partnership or partnerships retaining cash for distribution and reinvesting the proceeds in accordance with SEC criteria; a transaction only involving the redemption of limited partnership interests for a securities of an operating company specifically identified at the formation of the original limited partnership; a transaction in which the securities to be issued or exchanged are not required to be and are not registered under the Securities Act; a transaction that only involves issuers that are not required to register or report under the Exchange Act both before and after the transaction; unless otherwise provided in the Exchange Act, the transaction is approved by a minimum of two thirds of the outstanding shares of each of the partnership agreements; and unless otherwise provided in the Exchange Act, the securities of the new entity were reported and regularly traded for more than 12 months before the securities were offered to investors and the securities issued to investors do not exceed 20% of the total outstanding securities of the limited partnership.
+Some transactions are excluded from the definition of "limited partnership rollup transaction" under Section 14(h)(5) of the Exchange Act and Item 901 of Regulation S-K. Such excluded transactions include a transaction only involving a limited partnership or partnerships retaining cash for distribution and reinvesting the proceeds in accordance with SEC criteria; a transaction only involving the redemption of limited partnership interests for a securities of an operating company specifically identified at the formation of the original limited partnership; a transaction in which the securities to be issued or exchanged are not required to be and are not registered under the Securities Act; a transaction that only involves issuers that are not required to register or report under the Exchange Act both before and after the transaction; unless otherwise provided in the Exchange Act, the transaction is approved by a minimum of two thirds of the outstanding shares of each of the participating limited partnerships and the existing general partners will receive only compensation set forth in the preexisting limited partnership agreements; and unless otherwise provided in the Exchange Act, the securities of the new entity were reported and regularly traded for more than 12 months before the securities were offered to investors and the securities issued to investors do not exceed 20% of the total outstanding securities of the limited partnership.